GuanceCloud/guance-docs/docs/en/usability-monitoring/dialingtest-task/http.md

 ### Select the Dial Test Node

-At present, Guance Cloud has covered 16 nodes in the world, and it supports selecting one or more nodes in China and overseas regions (only commercial and above users are supported), so as to quickly start the service quality monitoring of the site.
+At present, Guance has covered 16 nodes in the world, and it supports selecting one or more nodes in China and overseas regions (only commercial and above users are supported), so as to quickly start the service quality monitoring of the site.

 ![](../img/4.dailtesting_http_4.png)